-There is no significant implication of Inter-Agency collaboration on National Security in Nigeria
+1. There is no significant implication of Inter-Agency collaboration on National Security in Nigeria

-Conceptual framework

-Concept of Security
+Conceptual framework Concept of Security

-According to Held (IMMD), security implies a situation which provides national conditions favourable to the protection of a nation, state and its citizens against existing and potential threats.
-Achumba, Ighomereho and Akpo-Robaro (IIIIII) assert that security is the deployment and use of military force to achieve national goals.
+According to Held (1998), security implies a situation where conditions are favourable to the protection of a nation, state and her citizens against existing or potential threats.
+Achumba, Ighomereho and Akpo-Robaro (2013) assert that security is the deployment and use of military force to achieve national goals.
 It cuts across many disciplines covering military protection, surveillance, protection of national values and human rights.
 It is also seen as the absence of threats to acquired values and the absence of fear that such values will be attacked.

-Baldwin (IMMC) conceptualizes security from the traditional perspective, where he notes that traditional security is equated to state's commitment to enhance its military in the defense of national core valves such as sovereignty and territorial integrity.
-Nowolise (1100M) and Asobie (1100C) notes that security involves the deployment and use of military resources by society to sustain its valves in the face of threats and challenges from both internal and external sources.
-Richmond (110111) sees the modern perspective of security as a shift from the state-centric to people-centric approach, where the human population are regarded as reference for security.
-He advocates efforts to neutralize threats to human security by ameliorating the effects of poverty, unemployment, armed conflicts (diseases, hunger, refugee debacles) and human rights violation on the population (Richmond, 110111).
+Baldwin (1997) conceptualizes security from the traditional perspective, where he notes that traditional security is equated to state's commitment to enhance its military in the defense of national core valves such as sovereignty and territorial integrity.
+Nwolise (2009) and Asobie (2007) notes that security involves the deployment and use of military resources by society to sustain its valves in the face of threats and challenges from both internal and external sources.
+Richmond (2012) sees the modern perspective of security as a shift from the state-centric to people-centric approach, where the human population are regarded as reference for security.
+He advocates efforts to neutralize threats to human security by ameliorating the effects of poverty, unemployment, armed conflicts (diseases, hunger, refugee debacles) and human rights violation on the population (Richmond, 2012).

-In Nigeria, the constitution unequivocally spelt out a fundamental objective and directive principle of state policy that "the security and welfare of the people (of Nigeria) shall be the primary purpose of government" (Section IV (II) (b) Constitution of the Federal Republic of Nigeria, IMMM).
+In Nigeria, the constitution unequivocally spelt out a fundamental objective and directive principle of state policy that "the security and welfare of the people (of Nigeria) shall be the primary purpose of government" (Section 14 (2) (b) Constitution of the Federal Republic of Nigeria, 1999).
 Nigeria in recent times has witnessed an unprecedented level of insecurity.
 No wonder national security has become an issue for government, prompting huge allocation of the national budget to security.

 Insecurity

-The menace of ill outcomes of insecurity in our society is becoming alarming and it can never be overemphasized seeing to the constructs that, it is the presence of and/or apprehension of those tendencies that could undermine internal cohesion and corporate existence of the nation (Pam Sha.
-1100x).
-Insecurity implies the presence or apprehension of danger to life and property, and the presence of a non-conducive atmosphere for the people to pursue their legitimate interest within the society.
-It embodies the presence, or apprehension of threat to, and or direct violation of security.
-It implies threat to individual security, state security and security of the environment (Igbuzor, 11011).
-Imobighe (1100111) identified threats to internal security to be: religious/political intolerance, management of resources, subversion and sabotage, espionage, smuggling, alien influx, armed robbery, mutiny/coup d etat, civil unrest, revolutionary insurgency.
-Nweze (1100v) identified sources of security threats in Nigeria to include: militarism, and military experiences, ethnic/religious pluralism, unemployment, poverty and failure of governance, socio-economic inequalities and demographic factors, small arms and ammunition trafficking, migration and indigene question in Nigeria, Nigeria's socio-economic status in Africa and the illegal alien issues, globalization, porous security heritage and external influence.
-Iweze (IMMO) opine that it is necessary to distinguish between different causes as each may require different remedy.
+The menace of ill outcomes of insecurity in our society is becoming alarming and it can never be overemphasized seeing that, it is the apprehension of those tendencies that could undermine internal cohesion and corporate existence of the nation (Pam Sha, 2005).
+Insecurity implies the presence or apprehension of danger to life and property, and the presence of a nonconducive atmosphere for the people to pursue their legitimate interests within the society.
+It embodies the presence, or apprehension of threats to, and or direct violation of security.
+It implies threat to individual security, state security and security of the environment (Igbuzor, 2011).
+Imobighe (2003) identified threats to internal security to be: religious/political intolerance is mismanagement of resources, subversion and sabotage, espionage, smuggling, alien influx, armed robbery, mutiny/coup d etat, civil unrest, revolutionary insurgency.
+Nweze (2004) identified sources of security threats in Nigeria to include: militarism, and military experiences, ethnic/religious pluralism, unemployment, poverty and failure of governance, socio-economic inequalities and demographic factors, small arms and ammunition trafficking, migration and indigene question in Nigeria, Nigeria's socio-economic status in Africa and the illegal alien issues, globalization, porous security heritage and external influence.
+Iweze (1990) opine that it is necessary to distinguish between different causes as each may require different remedy.
 Like in other countries, the sources of insecurity in Nigeria can be traced to a number of factors.
 Beyond the external-internal dichotomy, sources of insecurity can equally be classified as either remote or proximate and immediate.